PDIS/transcript/2022-05-16-Interview-with-Ian-Williams.md

 There's a real incentive here to do this kind of information manipulation.
 That is...

 ### Ian Williams:
-Part of the gray wolf.
+Part of the gray warfare.

 ### Audrey Tang:
 That's the first, the reason, I believe.
 The second reason, I believe, is that a lot of people in Taiwan are seeing that this kind of cybersecurity attacks, and so on, as a way, not just politically motivated, but also economically motivated.